 The Ristretto is the beginning, and the Lungo is the end of the espresso scale.
 These two often get confused since both require water adjustment.
 The Ristretto is the shortest shot of espresso you can get; it’s rich, flavorful, and potent.
 The Lungo is its distant cousin, almost triple the volume and much milder.

 The Final Word on Lungo vs Espresso

 There are no winners in the Lungo vs Espresso battle; it’s a matter of personal preference and taste.
 Those of you who are keen on earthy, mild flavors and find the espresso overwhelming would enjoy lungo.
 If you long for a robust feel but a sweet aftertaste, stick to the traditional espresso.
 Remember, it doesn’t hurt to switch things once in a while!

 More Lungo vs Espresso Questions?

 On paper, the lungo is basically double the volume of traditional espresso.
-The espresso is 1oz, so the lungo comes at 2oz.
-In reality, it can be anywhere between 45 to 60ml, but often baristas stick to the 60ml or 2oz reference.
+The espresso is ~1 oz, so the lungo comes at ~2 oz.
+In reality, it can be anywhere between 45 to 60 ml, but often baristas stick to the 60 ml or 2 oz for reference.

-If looked at per ounce level, the lungo contains less caffeine than espresso.
-But since the lungo is double the amount, you consume more caffeine than with an espresso shot.
-Your body doesn’t distinguish coffee volume, but caffeine content and the lungo, in this case, are more potent.
+If looked at per ounce level, the lungo contains less caffeine (very slightly) than espresso.
+But since the lungo is double the extraction time and more in volume, you consume more caffeine than with an espresso shot.
+So yes, the lungo, in this case is more caffeinated.

 While initially, the lungo is pure black coffee, you can add milk to it once it’s pulled.
-To keep the taste good, brew your lungo, and add up to 20ml milk.
+To keep the taste good, brew your lungo, and add up to 1 oz of milk.
 This amount of milk won’t interfere with the taste of the coffee beans so much, but it will make the flavor milder.